mopius/mepp-ios-sdk/README.md

  * **minor: String?** The minor ID of the beacon.

 ## Changelog

+### 1.0.4 - 27 September 2016
+* Renamed id to contentId in the Content class (Objective-C compatibility)

 ### 1.0.3 - 26 September 2016
 * Added analytics support